The Tale of Literary Theory [Part I]

-When I first read the works of well-known critics, I expected to find insightful analyses of famous books that examined their meaning and established why they’re worth reading.
 Many books have been written about books, and, when successful, they are able to extend and transform the original work.
 But the story of literary theory is also one worth telling.
-With a history stretching as far back as Ancient Greece, it’s a surprisingly lively account of conflict between proponents of rival ideas with a scope - like literature - as broad as the human experience.
-It has spawned a long list of often-divergent ways to think about literature (called ‘schools’), many of which are influenced by cultural, political, and economic ideas.
+With a history stretching as far back as Ancient Greece, it’s a surprisingly lively account of conflict between rival ideas with a scope, like literature, as broad as the human experience.
+It has produced a long list of often-divergent ways to think about literature (called ‘schools’), many of which are influenced by cultural, political, and economic ideas.

 “I propose to treat of Poetry in itself and of its various kinds, noting the essential quality of each; to inquire into the structure of the plot as requisite to a good poem; into the number and nature of the parts of which a poem is composed; and similarly into whatever else falls within the same inquiry.
 Following, then, the order of nature, let us begin with the principles which come first.”